Jeremy Cumpston: Personal life

-During his time in All Saints, Cumpston worked with his then partner, props buyer and later producer, Rachel Lane who became the mother to his eldest son Hal, born in 1999.
+During his time in All Saints, Cumpston worked with his then partner, props buyer and later producer, Rachel Lane, who is the mother of his eldest son Hal, born in 1999.

-In 2005, Cumpston married Jessica Brentnall and had 2 sons and a daughter together before separating in 2010.

-Cumpston's sister Nici received an Order of Australia as nominated by the elders from Anangu Pitjantjatjara Yankunytjatjara Lands for her service to the museums and galleries sector, and to Indigenous art.
+From 2005 to 2010, Cumpston was married to film producer Jessica Brentnall; with her he had two sons and a daughter, including son Joseph Zada, who also works as an actor.